 Minnesota's Olmstead Plan is not a plan to eliminate certain options or close certain facilities-it's a plan to increase integration options for individuals with disabilities, in line with the goals expressed above.

-25 The order of these goals is roughly based on the relative proportion of stakeholder comments.
+&lt;sup>27 The order of these goals is roughly based on the relative proportion of stakeholder comments.

 Overarching strategic actions